2006 North American E. coli outbreak in spinach: History

-The FDA called for bagged fresh spinach to be removed from shelves and warned people not to eat any kind of fresh spinach or fresh spinach-containing products.
+The FDA called for bagged fresh spinach to be removed from shelves and warned people not to eat any fresh spinach or fresh spinach-containing products.
 The FDA has also speculated that washing the spinach is insufficient to sanitize it because the bacteria is systemic, meaning that it is not just on the outside of the spinach, but that it has been absorbed through the roots and is now inside the spinach.
-This hypothesis has since been deemed only hypothetical as there is no evidence that this can happen in spinach.
+This hypothesis has since been deemed only hypothetical, as there is no evidence that this can happen in spinach.
 The FDA has since reduced its warning to certain brands with specific dates.

 The Canadian Food Inspection Agency advised consumers not to eat fresh spinach from the U.S., including bagged, loose in bulk or in salad blends.